 1- Get the Idea for Your Story.

-Coming up with a great short story idea is the biggest struggle for every beginner before actually start writing any work of fiction.
+Coming up with a great short story idea is the biggest struggle for every beginner before actually starting writing any work of fiction.

 But a story idea revolves around us every time, we just need to think from a different perspective, or let’s say the perspective of a writer.